-Houston facial plastic surgeon, Dr. Russell Kridel, specializes exclusively in aesthetic surgery of the face, head, and neck.
-He is a recognized expert in nasal surgery, including septoplasty, to correct a deviated septum.
-The septum is the thick band of fibrous tissue and bone that separates the two nasal passages, as well as supports the nose and its airflow.
+Houston facial plastic surgeons, Dr. Russell Kridel and Dr. Sean Delaney, specialize exclusively in aesthetic surgery of the face, head, and neck.
+They are recognized experts in nasal surgery, including septoplasty, to correct a deviated septum.
+The septum is the thick band of fibrous tissue, cartilage, and bone that separates the two nasal passages, as well as supports the nose and its airflow.
 Patients that suffer from a deviated or crooked septum often have symptoms that include snoring, difficulty breathing, and in some cases, a nose that does not appear aesthetically pleasing.
 Septoplasty straightens the nasal septum, resulting in a significant improvement of these concerns.

 What Sets Us Apart

-In addition to specialized training in facial plastic surgery, Dr. Kridel is board certified in otolaryngology, head and neck surgery, so he knows the anatomy of your nose better than any other specialist or general surgeon.
-Dr. Kridel performs more than 100 nasal surgeries every year, the majority of which include septoplasty surgery.
-Patients, including family members, come not only from Houston but from all around the country to have their nasal surgery performed by Dr. Kridel because of his technical skill, expertise and highest standards of patient care.
+In addition to specialized training in facial plastic surgery, Dr. Kridel and Dr. Delaney are both board certified in otolaryngology, head and neck surgery, so they know the anatomy of your nose better than any other specialist or general surgeon.
+Dr. Kridel and Dr. Delaney performs more than 150 nasal surgeries every year, the majority of which include septoplasty surgery.
+Patients, including family members, come not only from Houston but from all around the country to have their nasal surgery performed by Dr. Kridel and Dr. Delaney because of their technical skill, expertise and highest standards of patient care.

 Our doctors take pride in being exceptionally thorough during septoplasty consultations.
 Frequently lasting over two hours, FPSA provide a comlpete nasal examination to all patients as well as make sure to take all the time necessary to answer any questions they might have and to fully understand each patient's goals.
 We also perform a special rhinometry test during consultations, to better gague breathing issues.